ipfs-examples/helia-examples/README.md

 1. Add the files and tests that make up the example
 1. Add the folder name to the `project-list` lists in the `examples` and `push-changes` jobs in this repositories `./github/ci.yml`
 1. Open a PR with your changes
-1. :warning: Maintainer required: Use the [helia-example-fork-go-template](https://github.com/ipfs-examples/example-fork-go-template) to create a repo for your example to live in, in the `ipfs-examples` org.
+1. :warning: Maintainer required: Use the [helia-example-fork-go-template](https://github.com/ipfs-examples/example-fork-go-template) to create a new repo in the `ipfs-examples` org for the new example to live in.
-   - Give it the same name as your example folder, e.g. `https://github.com/ipfs-examples/helia-transfer-files`
+   - Give it the same name as the example folder, e.g. `https://github.com/ipfs-examples/helia-transfer-files`
    - Disable wikis, projects, and issues
 1. :warning: Maintainer required: Review the example
+   1. Does it show the example clearly and concisely?
    1. Does it have tests?
-   2. Does it show the example clearly and concisely?
-   3. Does it contain the `.github` folder?
+   1. Does it contain the `.github` folder?
+   1. Has it been added to the `project-list` lists in the `examples` and `push-changes` jobs in the  `./github/ci.yml` file of this repo?
 1. :warning: Maintainer required: Merge the example, after a successful build all files should be copied into the newly created repo.

 #### Examples must